SALTBLOOD: THE PRINCE AND THE MERMAN

 This is a story of exile and belonging, of identity stolen and reclaimed, of a love that grows not in safety, but in secrecy.
 It unfolds slowly, like the tide itself—through longing glances, quiet offerings, and moments shared beyond the reach of cruel hands.
 The sea is not merely a setting, but a living force: ancient, watchful, and capable of judgment as fierce as it is protective.

 At its heart, SALTBLOOD is a tale of choice.
-Between crown and freedom.
+Between love and freedom.
 Between survival and becoming.
 Between the fragile promises of land and the wild, terrible truth of the ocean.
 It asks what we owe to the lives we are born into—and what we are willing to sacrifice to claim the lives we were meant to live.

 This is not a gentle romance.